Cucumber radish salad is crisp, cool, and the perfect accompaniment to any low carb meal. It’s quick to make and comes together in minutes.

 How To Make Cucumber Radish Salad

-- Toss in the dressing and chill up to 4 hours before serving.
+- Toss veggies in the dressing and chill before serving.

 Have you tried this Cucumber Radish Salad recipe?
 Leave a comment and rating below!